-A Slack group was up (a team communication tool), channels being put in place, the word was spreading, and people in the UK were joining the effort or putting money into the crowdfunding pot.
+A slack group was up, channels being put in place, the word was spreading, and people in the UK were joining the effort or putting money into the crowdfunding pot.
 Through the magic of technology they were connected, and after downloading a file created by Prusa for a 3D printable headband, people could set to work creating the face shields that frontline workers so desperately needed.

-Local GP and founder of The Brighton Health and Wellbeing Centre, Dr Laura Marshall-Andrews, who was given a box of 3D printed face shields by 3Dify told us how PPE was beginning to trickle through but all from volunteers, and that one of the care homes they covered already had a confirmed Covid19 case.
+A local doctor, who was given a box of 3D printed face shields told us how PPE was beginning to trickle through but all from volunteers, and that one of the care homes they covered already have a confirmed covid19 case.
 It is a story similar to many on the 3D crowd forum and elsewhere on social media, those most at risk lack the most basic of PPE equipment.